apple/swift-system/NNNN-swift-system-io-uring.md

 ## Proposed solution

+We propose a *low level, unopinionated* Swift interface for io_uring on Linux (see Future Directions for discussion of possible more abstract interfaces).

 `struct IORing: ~Copyable` provides facilities for

 * Registering and unregistering resources (files and buffers), an `io_uring` specific variation on Unix file descriptors that improves their efficiency